hyuan13/react_rails/test_app/README.md

 * ...

-This guide shows you how to use Docker Compose to get the application up and run a Rails/PostgreSQL/Webpacker/React app.
+This guide shows you how to use Docker Compose to get the application up and run a Rails/PostgreSQL/Webpacker/React app on Ubuntu 18.04.

 * Download react_rails into your local directory
 ```